-LATN 790bu, Syntax and Stylistics.
+LATN 790b, Syntax and Stylistics.
 Ann Hanson.

 A systematic review of syntax and an introduction to Latin style.
 Selections from Latin prose authors are read and analyzed, and students compose short pieces of Latin prose.
-Designed for students with some experience reading Latin literature who desire a better foundation in forms, syntax, idiom, and style.
+For students with some experience reading Latin literature who desire a better foundation in forms, syntax, idiom, and style.

-LATN 798au/799bu, Survey for the Major in Classics: History of Latin Literature.
+LATN 798a, 799b, History of Latin Literature.
 Christina Kraus.

-A wide-ranging treatment of Latin literature from its beginnings through the late imperial period.
+A wide-ranging, yearlong treatment of Latin literature from its beginnings through the late Imperial period.
 Students are expected to read extensively in the original language in order to gain familiarity with literature of various genres from different periods.

-CLSS 605au, Greek Papyrology.
+CLSS 605b, Greek Papyrology.
 Ann Hanson.